HRI-AAU/Sawyer-Unity_Interface_VM/README.md

 ./RunInterface_SIMULATOR.sh
 ```

 To move the real robot you need to first enable their joints.
-You can do that by runing:
+You must do it once by runing:
 ```sh
 cd ~/ros_ws
 ./intera.sh